gabrielflorit/points2polygons/README.md

 * `polygons`: same as input, but each polygon has a `points` property containing corresponding points.
 * `orphans`: a GeoJSON object containing points with no polygons.

+## See also

+* [point-in-polygon](https://github.com/substack/point-in-polygon): determine if a point is inside a polygon.
+* [csv2geojson](https://github.com/mapbox/csv2geojson): magically convert csv files to geojson files.